Tag Archive for: Paul Aspelin REALTOR®

 Ridgway Reservoir

 The 1,000-acre reservoir is so beautiful, a real haven for recreational activities year-round.
 Cars can drive right down the beach to the water’s edge and park for the day.
-There is a quite bay area for swimming, and, of course, a dam that makes it all possible.
+There is a quiet bay area for swimming, and, of course, a dam that makes it all possible.
 All kinds of boats on the water, including sailboats and paddle boards.
 There are over 15 miles of hiking trails and three campground areas.
 We mainly visited the Dutch Charlie section with the Marina, Elk Ridge Campground and Dakota Terraces Campground.
 Then the Dallas Creek section.

 Michelle scoped out a few hiking options for us before we left.
 Our first stop is always at the Visitor Center to pick up a paper map.
 Yes, maps on phones are nice but there’s still something special about looking at a map to determine your plans.
 Our plan was to hike the Forest Discovery Nature Trail, a short .6 mile loop, and the .1 mile Scenic Overlook Trail, then drive down to the beach and water itself.